poconnor-pilz/mgrpc-java/transport.md

 Also:

+The transport API is internal and we don't support out-of-tree custom transports.
+If you have a need for a custom transport, 1) I'd first double-check that there is a serious need, as creating a new transport is involved and 2) would suggest it to be developed in tight coordination with us.
+I will note that many times a custom transport is not necessary, but it depends on what your needs are.

 So transport is pluggable in two ways: 1) you can implement ManagedChannel and Server directly or 2) you can use ManagedChannelImpl and ServerImpl as utilities and then implement the transport that they expect.
 (1) basically